 Do hedgehogs need baths?

 As hedgehogs love to play with their poop, they become messy all the time.
-People get freaked out and bath thems quite often, which is not suitable for hedgehogs at all.
-In the next few paragraphs, we’ll tell you why.
+People get freaked out and bathe them quite often, which is not suitable for hedgehogs at all.
+In the next few paragraphs, we’ll tell why.

 How often do hedgehogs need baths?